-The Easiest Gluten-Free Pie Crust Recipe
+How to Make Gluten-Free Pie Crust

-How to Make a Gluten-Free Pie Crust
+Gluten-Free Pie Crust Recipe

 - 1/3 cup ground almonds

-- 3 tablespoons granulated sugar
+- 3 tablespoons sugar

 - 1/4 teaspoon salt

-- 6 tablespoons cold unsalted butter, cubed
+- 6 tablespoons cold unsalted butter or margarine, cubed

 - 2 tablespoons beaten egg (Use 1 whole egg if making a double crust.)